germsvel/germsvel.github.io/_posts/2016-10-09-tests-as-counselors-of-design.md

 they are private or not.

-But testing private methods is usually done because they have important or complex logic that we want to be tested in our system.
-And anything that is that important should be extracted into public methods in other classes or into an object of its own.
-Testing should only be done of public methods.
+But testing private methods is usually done because they have important or complex logic that we want to be tested in our application.
+And anything that is that important would better serve our application as a public method in another class or as part of the public interface of a new object.
+The fact that we want to test it should help us recognize that this code has an important function in our application and is not something to be relegated to private methods.

-For example, in our example above, it may be that the private method really belongs in the `Author` class, and our test would then test a public method,
+For example, in our example above, that private method really belongs in the `Author` class, and our test becomes a test of a public method,

 {% highlight ruby %}
 RSpec.describe Author, '#create_slug' do

-  it 'dynamically calculates a slug from the name' do
+  it 'dynamically creates a slug from the name' do
     author = Author.new

     slug = author.create_slug

     expect(slug).to eq 'the-greatest-author-name'
   end

 end
 {% endhighlight %}

-___
+There are other ways in which our tests counsel us towards better design.
+I have only here listed some.
+But as a general rule, if you find that the test is hard to write, look first towards what might be wrong with the design of the code, not towards what might be wrong with the test itself.
+People who don't like testing often want to blame the test.
+But don't shoot the messenger; fix the real problem.

-In the next posts on this series, I will look at how tests help with implementation and refactoring.
+The next posts on this series will look at how tests help with implementation and refactoring.
+Stay tuned.